Bloating: Related conditions

 Conditions that are related to bloating include constipation, lactose intolerance, and acid reflux disease.
 All of these conditions share the same symptoms and can share the same causative agents.
 These causes include unhealthy diet, smoking, alcohol consumption, low amount of exercise, and overall health.
 Each of these conditions can be experienced as a symptom of the others and is also a cause for each of them.
 In most cases where one of the conditions is present, there is at least one if not two of the others.
 Treatment for each condition is performed using the same medications and recommended dietary changes like increased fiber intake and reduced fat intake.
 If the conditions develop into diseases such as gastroesophageal reflux disease or chronic constipation, additional medications will be required.
 Bloating and flatulence are sometimes related to constipation, and treating the underlying condition may be helpful.

 Treatment

 Diets

-Promising evidence on the potential efficacy of the low-FODMAP diet in functional abdominal bloating is provided by the reduction of the bloating which has been observed in some studies on patients with irritable bowel syndrome.
-Regarding the gluten-free diet, there is insufficient scientific evidence to recommend it to reduce bloating and abdominal distension.

-As regards the FODMAP diet, this should be provided by experts in nutrition to reduce the risks associated with elimination diets.
+The efficacy of the low-FODMAP diet in abdominal bloating has been studied in multiple trials in people with irritable bowel syndrome and compared with other diets.
+Significant benefits have been demonstrated, particularly on bloating, distension and abdominal pain severity.
+The low-FODMAP diet has the best evidence for any diet intervention in IBS, especially improving bloating.
+This diet is most effective when led by a dietitian, with restriction, reintroduction and personalizaton phases.